• Skip to primary navigation

 Making The Faux Feathers By Fraying

-4. Next, once the twine spine is firmly in place its time to turn the scrap fabric into a feather.
-To do this slowly pull out the threads from the long sides of the fabric scraps.
+Step 4: Once the twine spine is firmly in place, it’s time to turn the scrap fabric into a feather.
+To do this, slowly pull out the threads from the long sides of the fabric scraps.

-Pull the feathers out one by one until you reach the center spine.
-Make sure you pull the threads out on both sides of the center.
-Basically you are just fraying the woven fabric.
+Pull the feathers out one by one until you reach the centre spine.
+Make sure you pull the threads out on both sides of the centre.
+You are just fraying the woven fabric.

 Pulling out the threads to fray the fabric